Plead to or pay TVB tickets

 - your driver license may be suspended or will remain suspended

-- 6. If your traffic ticket is not currently listed on DMV’s records, you can request to be notified when your record is updated.
+- 7. To enter a plea, your traffic ticket must already be in our system.
+If your traffic ticket is not currently in our system, you can request to be notified when your record is updated.
 You will be notified by email when the ticket is entered on our files.
 If you do not receive a notification you are still responsible to contact TVB and enter a plea for your ticket.